HeiniK0n/robotPatissier/README.md

 ```

 ---
 Actually, it is targeted for the sub r/rance on the 10 last new posts, of course you can change the sub targeted, and the numbers of post scanned.
+(Maybe I will add these parameters to the identifiants configuration file)